sgotzler/csa_reckoning/index.md

 ***Vineeta Singh*** is Assistant Clinical Professor in the Honors College at the University of Maryland.
 Prof. Singh will reflect upon her time as a Post-doctoral fellow for <a href="https://www.wm.edu/sites/lemonproject/" target="_blank">the Lemon Project</a> in the Omohundro Institute at the College of William & Mary.
 Singh's research concerns U.S. higher education as a site of contest in the Black freedom struggle, black feminist thought, and higher education history.

 ***Avery J. Wiscomb*** is a PhD Candidate in Literary and Cultural Studies at Carnegie Mellon University.
 He has written on critical university issues for <a href="https://www.chronicle.com/article/how-silicon-valley-exploits-students-and-their-universities/" target="_blank">*The Chronicle of Higher Education*</a>, and <a href="https://www.jacobinmag.com/2016/05/entrepreneurship-innovation-toyotism-college-startups" target="_blank">*Jacobin*</a>.
-He will discuss...
+He will discuss the potential limitations of abolitionist demands, and radical alternatives for pursuing institutional change.

 <div align="center">
   <h2>Format & Materials</h2>